fabiogameleira/ondetemforro/modules/contrib/geocoder/README.md

   Geo Formats (via Dumpers).
 It also enables the File provider/formatter functionalities for Geocoding valid Exif Geo data present into JPG images;
   functionalities for Geocoding valid Exif Geo data present into JPG images;

 * The **geocoder_geofield** module provides integration with Geofield (module/field type) and the ability to both use it as target of Geocode or source of Reverse Geocode with the other fields.
 It also enables the provider/formatter functionalities for Geocoding valid GPX, KML and GeoJson data present into files contents;

-* The **geocoder_address** module provides integration with Address (module/field type) and the ability to both use it as target of Reverse Geocode or source of Geocode with the other fields;
+* The **geocoder_address** module provides integration with Address (module/field type) and the ability to both use it as target of Reverse Geocode from a Geofield (module/field type or source of Geocode with the other fields;

 From the Geocoder configuration page it is possible to setup custom plugins options.